 CHOCOLATE CHIP ZUCCHINI MUFFINS

-These chocolate chip zucchini muffins are low carb, paleo, dairy free, sugar-free and keto approved, so they tick a whole lotta boxes, even with those delicious chocolate chips added in for a burst of flavour.
+These chocolate chip zucchini muffins are low carb, paleo, dairy free, sugar-free and keto-approved, so they tick a lot of boxes, even with those delicious chocolate chips added in for a burst of flavour.

 Hopefully you have found loads of healthy muffin recipes for kids, and the rest of the family too, in this massive list!
 I can’t wait to work my way through a few more of these recipes and load up the freezer full of school lunch and after school snack ideas!